Sirolimus (By mouth)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Blistering, peeling, or red skin rash.
+- Blistering, peeling, red skin rash

-- Fever, chills, cough, sore throat, and body aches.
+- Fever, chills, cough, sore throat, body aches

-- Lightheadedness, dizziness, or fainting.
+- Lightheadedness, dizziness, fainting

-- Swelling in your hands, ankles, or feet.
+- Rapid weight gain, swelling in your hands, ankles, or feet

 If you notice these less serious side effects, talk with your doctor:

-- Diarrhea, constipation, nausea, or vomiting, or mild stomach pain.
+- Diarrhea, constipation, stomach pain

-- Joint pain.
+- Joint or muscle pain

 If you notice other side effects that you think are caused by this medicine, tell your doctor